Puncch Beat: Episode 12: Knockout 1

 Rahat takes on his tough opponent.
 Rajbir knows for sure he will lose.
 Right before her Dance performance, Divyanka faces betrayal.
 Aditi also learns the true side of Ranbir.
 Rajbir agrees to give his name to Rahat.
 But he wants a sacrifice from Rahat.

 Episode 13: Knockout 2

 Ranbir and Rahat battle it out in the finals.
-It's a tough match to watch as both the boys spare no mercy on each other.
+It is a tough match to watch as both the boys spare no mercy on each other.
 Divyanka tries to make it to her dance performance without a partner.
-Aditi gets to know she's pregnant because of Ranbir and takes poison.
+Aditi gets to know she is pregnant because of Ranbir and takes poison.
 Divyanka seeing Aditi's battle for life, goes to the ring and knocks down Ranbir with the chair.
 At last, the referee announces that the match has been cancelled due to the circumstance and there is a chance for a rematch.

+Season 2

+Episode 1: Dark Beginnings

+Mira tries to seduce Rahat, leading Divyanka to end their relationship, and highlights the rivalry between Rahat and Ranbir, culminating in a challenging match between them.
+Inspector Vishnu, who is there to investigate the death of a student at the prestigious Rosewood High.

+Rahat is appointed as the new head boy leadership of the school.
+Ranbir, a prominent student, is unhappy with Rahat's new position.